On Saturday afternoon the Michigan Annual Conference celebrated some of the people who have kept the song alive through good times and hard times.

 The Rev. Paul Perez will assume the role of Michigan Conference Director of Connectional Ministries three months earlier than previously announced.

 After 12 years of service as the Director of Connectional Ministry, the Rev. Benton Heisler will retire at the end of 2020.
-Bishop David Bard has appointed the Rev. Paul Perez as the new DCM in Michigan.
+Bishop David Bard has appointed the Rev. Paul… Continue Reading Bishop announces DCM transition

 Conference leaders join in celebrating the faithful service of Anne Soles and John Wharton, who served together as Lay Leaders of The Michigan Conference since 2016.